 Computers/mobiles are now included in the list of the basic necessities of a human being.
 From simple mathematical calculation to storing data, building applications, communicating with the world and so on we all depend completely on these devices.

 As far as the security risks in mobiles/computers are concerned, virus attacks, stealing of data, deletion of data and damage to hardware can be taken into consideration.

 The computers connected through intranet together in an order to serve a number of users in a particular area like in an office can be termed as a Network.

 What is Network Security?

-Network security deals with aspects like: prevention of unauthorized access, termination of misuse and denial of service problem.
-Security may be referred as complementing the factors like: confidentiality, integrity and availability (CIA).
+Network security deals with aspects like prevention of unauthorized access, termination of misuse and denial of the service problems.
+Security may be referred to as complementing factors like: confidentiality, integrity and availability (CIA).
 If you are thinking that this is it, you are absolutely wrong.

 Different types of Network Threats

 Following are the types of threats against which a network is vulnerable to:

 DOS, a short form of Denial of Service and DDOS short form of Distributed Denial of Service are superior amongst all the threats as they are very difficult to get rid of.
 In addition, they easily get launched and are cumbersome to track.